madebits/madebits.github.io/blog/2013/2013-03-02-Exploring-Digital-Camera-Specifications.md

 ##Image Sensor Light Sensitivity

-Luminous flux or luminous power is the measure of the perceived power of light (per spherical unit) measured in lumen (lm) [31] (how much light is produced by a source).
-Illuminance is the total luminous flux incident on a surface, per unit area [30] measured in lux (lx) = lm/squaremeter [17] (how much light is receviced and reflected by a destination).
+Luminous flux or luminous power is the measure of the perceived power of light (per spherical unit) measured in lumen (lm) [31] (translated: how much light seems to be produced by a source).
+Illuminance is the total luminous flux incident on a surface, per unit area [30] measured in lux (lx) = lm/squaremeter [17] (translated: how much light is receviced and reflected by a destination).
 Illuminance can be seen as the intensity of light reflected or emitted by a surface.
 Luminance (L) is measure of the luminous intensity per unit area of light traveling in a given direction.
 Luminance is an indicator of how bright the surface will appear.

 Luminance is invariant in lens optics: the luminance at the output is the same as the input one [30].
 The luminous power is concentrated into a image sensor smaller area, meaning that the illuminance is higher at the image that at source.
 The projected image can never be "brighter" than the source [30].